 The term ‘topological category’ is traditional, and comes from the frequent examples in topology.
 It does not mean an internal category or enriched category in Top!
 (Fortunately the term topological groupoid is not taken by this tradition; indeed, the only groupoid that is a topological category over is trivial.
-On the other hand, they do seem to use the term ‘topological functor’, which here we avoid.)
+On the other hand, there is use of the term ‘topological functor’, which we tend to avoid other than below.)

 Most generally, the definition relates to a functor (such as the forgetful functor from to Set), but one can think of this as giving as a bundle over .
 Sometimes, when is in fact Set, the category satisfying the properties described belows is called a topological construct (Preuss).
 Usually and will be large categories.
 Let a space be an object of , an algebra be an object of , a map be a morphism in , and a homomorphism be a morphism in .
 (The reason is that, typically, will be a category of spaces with some kind of topological structure while will be, if not , then some kind of algebraic category.)